eli-mckown-dawson/eli-mckown-dawson.github.io/_pages/about.md

 ---

-## Available for Speaking & Media
+## Available for speaking, media, and consulting

-[Description of what you're available for - TV, radio, podcasts, conferences, etc.]
+I'm available for speaking engagements and media appearances — including TV, radio, podcasts, and interviews — on elections, polling, and American politics.
+I also consult on polling methodology, survey design, and statistical analysis.

 For inquiries: **eli.inquiries68@gmail.com**